Libraries have a wealth of events and services that are severely underutilized due to the frustrating nature of current channels of discovery.

 Solving the problem

-Novel provides a way to streamline discovery and reservation of library events, providing an user-friendly and seamless app experience.
+Novel provides a way to streamline discovery and reservation of library events.

 This effectively addresses the problem of library event discovery not having a centralized platform, causing frustration due to the clumsy user experience of having to hop between multiple sites.

-I'm confident that Novel would succeed in helping library goers find more delight in their library experience, and form valuable connections in their local community.
+Novel would help library goers find more delight in their library experience, and form valuable connections in their local community.

 FUTURE THINKING